Currency:USD $

 • Start with Holy Spirit: Begin casting it around 1.5 to 2 seconds before pull to maximize the initial burst.

-• Pot Usage: Use your potion early in the rotation to ensure it's on cooldown and can be used again later in the fight.
+• Pot Usage: Use your potion early in the rotation so it is on cooldown and available again later in the fight.

-• Cooldown Management: Activate your 30-second cooldowns promptly to ensure multiple uses during the encounter.
+• Cooldown Management: Activate your 30-second cooldowns promptly for multiple uses during the encounter.

 • Combo Flexibility: Unlike other classes where the order is rigid, paladins can adjust the order of their Goring Blade and Holy Spirit/Royal Authority combos depending on the situation.